 - Students paying the filing fee are not eligible for the privileges normally accorded regularly registered students, such as the use of University facilities, other than the attention of the faculty necessary for the final reading of the dissertation or thesis and/or the taking of a doctoral final oral examination or master's comprehensive examination or the grading of the master's comprehensive "capstone" project.

 - A student may not use this fee for the purpose of taking course work of any kind.

 - If the student is a fellowship or assistantship holder, an alien with a certain visa or one whose status depends on maintenance

-- If, after paying the filing fee in any one quarter, and a student should find it necessary to use the educational facilities of the University in any way other than requiring the attention of the faculty for a final reading of the dissertation or thesis or the taking of a doctoral final oral examination or master's comprehensive examination, the student must resume registration.
+- If, after paying the Filing Fee in any one quarter, and a student should find it necessary to use the educational facilities of the University in any way other than requiring the attention of the faculty for a final reading of the dissertation or thesis or the taking of a doctoral final oral examination or master's comprehensive examination or the grading of the master's comprehensive "capstone" project, the student must resume registration.
 If this should occur during a quarter in which the student has already paid the filing fee, the filing fee payment can be refunded once the student has resumed registration for the current term.

-- If you intend to be on filing fee and you registered this term you must submit a Notice of Withdrawal form (iPDF-58KB) to the Graduate Division.
+- If a student intends to be on Filing Fee and is registered this term they must submit a Notice of Withdrawal form (iPDF-58KB) to the Graduate Division.
 Please keep in mind that a percentage of the registration fees paid is refunded according to the calendar date the Notice of Withdrawal is submitted to the Graduate Division.
 For information on refunds please visit the Registrarís Office website.
-You or your department may have to ask the Registrarís Office for an exception to the refund policy if you realize mid-quarter that your registration fees were paid even though you never attended classes.
-If you would like to be registered for the term, please ask your department to contact the Graduate Division so we may cancel and refund your filing fee.
+The student or their program may have to ask the Registrarís Office for an exception to the refund policy if they realize mid-quarter that registration fees were paid even though they never attended classes.

 Filing Fee Application Form